 The lair a.k.a terrarium

 A clear, 20-gallon terrarium makes an ideal snake space.
-Keep in mind, as snakes grow, the may need more space and a bigger terrarium.
+Keep in mind, as snakes grow, they may need more space and a bigger terrarium.
 If you have multiple snakes, keep them separate; it’s best to have just one per habitat.

 Top the tank with a screened lid for ventilation.
 Snakes are excellent escape artists, so make sure the lid is very secure—it should include a latch.
 Otherwise, someday you might be in for a slithery “ssssurprise.”Shop terrariums

 Layer the bottom of the habitat with bedding (also called substrate) your new pet can burrow into.
-Aspen shavings are a natural, odorless option; snakes can tunnel through it like they’d do in the wild.
+Aspen & cypress shavings are a natural, odorless option; snakes can tunnel through it like they’d do in the wild.
 Spot clean the bedding often to remove droppings and change the bedding regularly.Shop substrate & bedding

 Lighting & heating